 “The men who went ahead saw that the (group) were jolly fellows.
-When Love asked them what they were doing there they replied that they had come from Los Angeles.
+When Love asked them what they were doing there, they replied that they had come from Los Angeles.
 They said they were gamblers and had been run out of town.
 They looked very much like gamblers, being clean, smart looking fellows, and so the statement passed unchallenged.
 But as soon as my father appeared on the scene there was a great change in the placidity of the (bandits).
-Joaquin recognized (Byrnes) at once as his old-time friend,” Abbott said.
-“When father came up he saw Love and his men playing cards with the (group).
+Joaquin recognized (Byrnes) at once,” Abbott said.
+“When father came up, he saw Love and his men playing cards with the (group).
 Joaquin cast a glance toward the newcomer, and at once shouted to the others of his party: ‘That’s Byrnes.
 Look out for yourselves!'”

-Byrnes didn’t want credit for the killing of Murrieta and eagerly allowed others to claim the notoriety.
-His daughter, by granting the interview, wanted to set the record straight.
+Byrnes didn’t want credit for killing Murrieta, allowing others to claim the notoriety.
+His daughter, by granting the interview, said she wanted to set the record straight.

 The California Rangers were early state military